Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/Step2_SimilarityIndex/README.md

 What Step2.m does:
 - Extracts GNSS metadata from images and computes the physical scale (scale conversion factor, SCF) by aligning camera optical centers with GNSS coordinates using the Procrustes method.

   **Note:** The file `out_of_bridge.txt` in the `Step2_SimilarityIndex` folder contains images manually identified during the initial inspection as being captured from the outer boundary of the bridge.
-Only these images are used for the Procrustes alignment because their GNSS measurements are more reliable.
+Only these images are used for the Procrustes analysis because their GNSS measurements are more reliable.

 - Reads damage masks for query images
 - Identifies query images listed in `Segmentation_mask/Damage_detected_images.txt` and projects pixels from each of these query images into all reference images